elhazen/EcoCast-SciAdv/README.md

 Relevant manuscripts:

 **Hazen et al.** “A dynamic ocean management tool to reduce bycatch and support sustainable fisheries.”
-Sciences Advances.
-2018.
+Science Advances.
+In prep.
 **Welch et al.** "Practical considerations for operationalizing dynamic management tools."
 In prep.
 **Scales et al. 2017** "Fit to predict?
 Eco-informatics for predicting the catchability of a pelagic fish in near real time."
 Ecological Applications 27: 2313-2329.
 **Hazen et al. 2017** "WhaleWatch: a dynamic management tool for predicting blue whale density in the California Current."
 Journal of Applied Ecology 54: 1415-1428.